LouysPatriceBessette/GitHub-PR-helper/README.md

 # GitHub-PR-helper
-Client side script to unfold all hidden conversations and add numbers to threads
+Deploys all threads (loads all hidden - adds numbers and a context menu)

+Works great in Tampermonkey (https://www.tampermonkey.net/)